-- The impact of long term dysfunction on brain functioning requiring long-term treatments. - The relationship between assessment and program development and modifications. - Newest research on brain chemistry and its effects on human behavior. - Understanding the ACE study and the ramifications of CAN on long term health. - Understanding and explaining some of the key findings of the Nurturing Parenting Programs. - 3.
-The Nurturing Program Facilitator is a Clinician. - Understands the motivations and reinforcements of behavior. - Aware of the impact the quality of childhood has on the life styles and parenting styles of adults. - Understands how the brain normalizes repeated experiences and develops neurological pathways. - Understands and accepts one's own personal history and influence as a facilitator.
+- 3. A competent Nurturing Program Facilitator is a Clinician. - Understands the motivations and reinforcements of behavior. - Aware of the impact the quality of childhood has on the life styles and parenting styles of adults. - Understands how the brain normalizes repeated experiences and develops neurological pathways. - Understands and accepts one's own personal history and influence as a facilitator.